bmanders716/bmanders716.github.io/cookbook.md

 Cornflour Cake.

-_Ingredients_--º†lb. of cornflour.
+_Ingredients_--Ï†¨b. of cornflour.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
                1 teaspoonful of baking powder.
                2 eggs.